confluentinc/ccloud-tools/README.md

 "As a developer, you want to build applications, not infrastructure" -- this is the pilosophy behind [Confluent Cloud](https://www.confluent.io/confluent-cloud), A resilient and scalable streaming data service based on Apache Kafka, delivered to you as a fully managed service.
 Unlike proprietary services, Confluent Cloud is compatible with the open-source Kafka APIs that you know and love -- which in turn unleashes access to the vibrant Kafka ecosystem that includes [Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html), [REST Proxy](https://docs.confluent.io/current/kafka-rest/docs/index.html), [Kafka Connect](https://docs.confluent.io/current/connect/index.html), [KSQL](https://docs.confluent.io/current/ksql/docs/index.html) and [Control Center](https://docs.confluent.io/current/control-center/index.html).

-Though Confluent Cloud takes care of managing Zookeeper and the Kafka brokers for you, currently it doesn't include the tools mentioned before so you would need to manually provision them by yourself.

-The Confluent Cloud Tools is an open-source project based on [Terraform](https://www.terraform.io) that allows you to get all the tools from Confluent Platform up-and-running and automatically connected to Confluent Cloud.
+Though Confluent Cloud takes care of managing Zookeeper and the Kafka brokers for you; currently it doesn't include the tools mentioned before so you would need to manually provision them by yourself.
+The **Confluent Cloud Tools** is an open-source project based on [Terraform](https://www.terraform.io) that allows you to get all the tools from Confluent Platform up-and-running and automatically connected to Confluent Cloud.
 All you have to do is:

 <p align="center">
     <img src="images/three_steps.png" />